linaGirl/ee-class/README.md

 ## API

-The Class implementation is built on top of javascript prototype based inheritance and ECMA Script property descriptors.
+The Class implementation is built on top of javascript prototype based inheritance and ECMA Script property descriptors.....

 ### Constructor